 Sometimes when dogs are in pain, they don’t want other dogs near them, especially if those dogs are young, bouncy, or exuberant.
 If it is inconsistent with a dog’s personality to shy away from other dogs, doing so might mean they’re protecting an already tender area.

-A dog’s refusal to eat, which can have many causes, will almost always result in a trip to the veterinarian.
-Though sometimes the diagnosis is serious — liver failure or cancer, for example — not eating can also be a sign of pain from other less-alarming conditions.
+A dog’s refusal to eat, which can have many causes, will almost always result in a trip to the vet.
+Although sometimes the diagnosis is serious — liver failure or cancer, for example — not eating can also be a sign of pain from other less-alarming conditions.

-If your dog reacts negatively to a touch that they would normally like (or ignore), that reaction may be due to pain.
+If your dog reacts negatively to a touch that they would normally like (or not be bothered by), that reaction may be due to pain.
 Typical negative reactions include yelping, leaping, whining, licking your hand, pulling away, or even growling.
-A pain-based reaction when you touch that specific problem spot, and some will begin reacting to being touched anywhere (or even when you look as if you are going to touch them).
+Most pups will have a pain-based reaction when you touch that specific problem spot, and some will begin reacting to being touched anywhere (or even when you look as if you are going to touch them).
 This could be because they have learned to associate these actions with pain

-If you have any reason to suspect that your dog may be in pain, make an appointment to see your vet right away, as we did with Bugsy.
-It was a relief to know exactly what was going on with him, and to be able to ease his misery.
-Only a veterinarian can diagnose a medical condition, but with astute observations of the behavioral warning signs, you can help save your dog from unnecessary suffering by seeking speedy medical help.
+If you have any reason to suspect that your dog may be in pain, make an appointment to see your vet right away, like we did with Bugsy.
+It was a relief to know exactly what was going on with him and to be able to ease his misery.
+Only a veterinarian can diagnose a medical condition, but with astute observations of the behavioral warning signs, you can help save your dog from unnecessary suffering if you get help quickly.

-To identify an abnormality with your dog, you must first be able to recognize what is normal for them.
-You know your pup better than anyone else and you will have to decide when a situation requires veterinarian assistance.
+To identify an issue with your dog, you must first be able to recognize what is normal for them.
+You know your pup better than anyone else, and you will have to decide when a situation requires help from your vet.
 Changes in a dog’s behavior or body may be subtle, making noticing a problem more difficult.
 Learn the basics for doing an at-home physical exam of your dog.